“Lament has a role and a purpose in our relationship with God.” Julie Sheridan Smith

 He himself will redeem Israel from all their sins.

-Out of the depths I cry to you, O Lord.
+Out of the depths, I cry to you, O Lord.
 Lord, hear my voice.

 LAMENT REVERBERATES THROUGH THE SOUL

 Imagine hearing these words through the deep tones of the bow pulled across the strings of a cello.
-You can feel this cry of lament reverberating through your skin, through your soul.
+You can feel this cry of lament reverberating through your skin and soul.
+As we hear the cello’s lament, we hear our voices crying out to God from our own experiences of grief or pain, depression or illness, frustration or confusion.

 Our spiritual life is like this.
-Our life with God is an unfolding process over time in which the depths of life breathe and communicate just as deeply as the heights.
+Our life with God is an unfolding process over time in which the depths of life breathe and communicate just as profoundly as the heights.
 Lament has a role and a purpose in our relationship with God.

-The Psalmist writes of those who watch for the morning.
-How often have you lain awake during the night, those hours seeming longer than any day?
-Yet when morning comes, even though we may be exhausted, there is the chance for renewal, trust that God has been listening with us in the dark.
+How often have you lain awake at night, those hours seeming longer than any daytime hours?
+Yet when morning comes, even though we may be exhausted, there is the chance for renewal and trust that God has been listening with us in the dark.

-As you begin exploring lament, may you hear this in the depth of your own heart today..
+As you begin exploring lament, may you hear this in the depth of your own heart today.
 Amen.

 Rev. Julie Sheridan-Smith